dcwbrown/dwire-debug/ReadMe.md

 ##### Wiring the FT232R adapter

-Connect the diode's cathode (the end marked with a line) to the UART txd line, and connect the diode's anode to the rxd line and to the DebugeWire pin (pin 1 on an ATtiny45).
+Connect the diode's cathode (the end marked with a line around it) to the UART txd line, and connect the diode's anode to the rxd line and to the DebugeWire pin (e.g. pin 1 on an ATtiny45).

 For an out of circuit connection, set the adapter to whichever voltage matches the voltage range supported by the AVR device.
 For an ATtiny45, either voltage